 |20||Brazilian Grand Prix||November 11||12:00am ET||ESPN2|

 With the strength of this year’s field of competitors, it is not a surprise that the competition is heating up.
 Victories have mostly been given to one of the top four competitors all year.
 Given the support teams of the competitors, it is not hard to see why.

 One driver you may want to keep an eye on is the 2017 course champion, Max Verstappen.
 He has a lot of potential and is still one of the youngest drivers in Formula 1.
 It is great to watch him race and see how well he does against the other competitors.
 You may expect to see him come alive in the next several years to come.

 As we mentioned, there are a few channels that you may watch the race on.
 Let’s take a look at them:

 |United States||ESPN Play||Yes||English|

 If you already have access to one of the channels above then you’re all set.
 Just remember to use a VPN if you plan to be outside the country on the day of the race.
-The Sky Sports is our favorite one to watch Formula 1 races, because they include wonderful features and coverage all weekend.
-They will actually be televising the race live, but you may also go to the Sky Sports website to watch online, if you have access.
+Channel 4 is our favorite choice to watch Formula 1 races because they include wonderful features.
+They will actually be televising the race live, and you will be able to watch online if you have access.
 They certainly know their racing, and they are taking over from BBC.
 Their coverage goes above and beyond the normal range.
 As we continue to see Mercedes break all sorts of records with these teammates, there is a certain art to streaming races.
 More streaming services open up every day, so it is important to find the best coverage for your goals.

-Enjoy all the excitement of the 2016 Brazilian Grand Prix, and watch our two favorite competitors duke it out for another round of racing excellence.
+Enjoy all the excitement of the 2018 Brazilian Grand Prix, and watch your favorite competitors duke it out for another round of racing excellence.
 If you will share this post with your friends, they can enjoy the Formula 1 season from anywhere with you.
 Make sure to follow us @VPNFan for the latest deals and guides.